You are here

 - Community integration and transition planning for older students.
 Our program increases their opportunities to learn new skills, apply skills learned at school in new settings, develop an awareness of opportunities post high school, and help students and families plan for life beyond age 21.

-- Three separate schools on two campuses, which allows students to learn and grow with their same-age peers and provides a physical setting appropriate for each age and developmental range.
+- Two campuses, allow students to learn and grow with their same-age peers and provides a physical setting appropriate for each age and developmental range.